slviajero/tinybasic/examples/00tutorial/README.md

 string2.bas: using substring to split and concatenate strings

 string3.bas: converting chars, integers and strings, not fully Apple Integer compatible, rather an extension

+logic.bas: NOT, AND, OR

+parable.bas: TAB command to format output